“Continuing the Legacy”

 Passing on Our Love of History to a New Generation

 The above news clipping from the Camden Chronicle-Independent Oct.
-22, 2012, details a recent Society project: “The Kershaw County Historical Society is donating 25 sets of 25 different local history books to each of the Kershaw County School District’s four middle schools.
+22, 2012, details a Society project supporting the publication of A History of Kershaw County: “The Kershaw County Historical Society is donating 25 sets of 25 different local history books to each of the Kershaw County School District’s four middle schools.
 With 625 books going to each school, the Society’s donation is valued at $5,000.
 These books will be used by 8th grade social studies teachers and librarians in teaching state and local history.
 Pictured left to right are the middle school librarians holding the books: Teresa Freler, Leslie M. Stover Middle: Anne Lemiuex, Lugoff-Elgin Middle; Susan Prettyman, Camden Middle: and Cindy Sparks, North Central Middle.”

 The Society has the responsibility for the care of most of the historical markers presently in the county, many of which were erected over many years through KCHS activities.
-The Society is currently working to erect markers at additional sites, such as Revolutionary Cary’s Fort and Rugeley’s Fort.
+The Society ambitiously hopes to erect or encourage erection of markers at additional sites, such as Revolutionary Cary’s Fort and Rugeley’s Fort.

 Preserving Easements on Historical Properties